Some people believe there is only one Maraschino liqueur and get confused when they see different brands on the store shelves.

 The Marasca cherries

-Marasca cherries, or sometimes also spelled maraska, have a dark red color, are small, quite firm, and astonishingly sour.
-Their origin lies in the coastal regions of Croatia, in the Dalamatia region to be precise.
+Marasca cherries, sometimes also spelled maraska, have a dark red color, are small, quite firm, and astonishingly sour.
+Their origin lies in the coastal regions of Croatia, in the Dalamatia region, to be precise.

 The taste of Maraschino Liqueur

 Maraschino liqueur does have a slight cherry flavor.
 Yet, first and foremost, it is bitter, slightly dry, and also carries notes of almonds.
 The almonds are particularly detectable when drunk neat.

 Even though it's a liqueur and, therefore, does contain a degree of sweetness, it's far less sugary than the average.
 The exceptional bitter-dry flavor profile is celebrated all over the world.
 And this unique combination is also why you'll find this in many classic cocktail recipes.

 It's one of those essential cocktail ingredients your home bar should always have in stock.

 Maraschino is famous for its combination of dry and bitter.
 Together with the subtle sweetness and the cherry flavor, it makes for an excellent digestif.
 Served straight on the rocks, Maraschino liqueur is simply a delightful sip.

 Yet, it is for a good reason that it mainly became famous for its use in cocktails.
 As a matter of fact, some of the most iconic drinks in cocktail history are made with Maraschino.